j2objc-contrib/j2objc-gradle/CONTRIBUTING.md

 In order to test your modification to the plugin using your own project, you need to modify the project that uses the plugin:

-1. Comment out the `plugins {...}` section for the j2objc plugin
+1. Comment out the `plugins {...}` section
-1. Add in the `buildscript` and `apply plugin` lines then update X.Y.Z based on "version = 'X.Y.Z-alpha'" in j2objc-gradle/build.gradle.
-Only modify j2objcConfig if needed:
+1. Add the `buildscript` and `apply plugin` lines then update X.Y.Z based on "version = 'X.Y.Z-alpha'" in j2objc-gradle/build.gradle

     // File: shared/build.gradle

-    // Comment out for local development
     //plugins {
     //    id 'java'
     //    id 'com.github.j2objccontrib.j2objcgradle' version 'X.Y.Z-alpha'
     //}

-    // Add the following lines for local development: buildscript {
+    buildscript {
         dependencies {
             classpath files('/LOCAL_J2OBJC_GRADLE/j2objc-gradle/build/libs/j2objc-gradle-X.Y.Z-alpha.jar')